USTB-ML/Member-Identification/README.md

 # Member-Identification
-This repository is used to identify
+This repository is used to register members